Minimum mean-squared error estimation with bandit feedback: Conclusions

 \section{Conclusions}

-For the problem of estimation of the MSE of a given subset, with a multivariate Gaussian model, we proposed a natural estimator, and derived tail bounds that exponentially concentrate.
-Next, we framed the estimation problem with bandit feedback in the best-subset identification setting, and proposed a variant of the successive elimination technique.
+For the problem of estimation of the MSE of a given subset, with a multivariate Gaussian model, we proposed two estimators, and derived tail bounds that exponentially concentrate.
+The first estimator is non-adaptive and exhibits weaker sample complexity guarantees in comparison to the second estimator, which is derived using a regression framework.
+We formulated the estimation problem with bandit feedback in the best-subset identification setting, and proposed a variant of the successive elimination technique.
 Finally, we also derived a minimax lower bound to understand the fundamental limit on the sample complexity of the aforementioned estimation problem with bandit feedback.